 GeneCards Summary for EP300 Gene

 EP300 (E1A Binding Protein P300) is a Protein Coding gene.
-Diseases associated with EP300 include rubinstein-taybi syndrome 2 and rubinstein-taybi syndrome due to ep300 haploinsufficiency.
-Among its related pathways are Immune System and Signaling by GPCR.
-GO annotations related to this gene include chromatin binding and transcription coactivator activity.
-An important paralog of this gene is BRD4.
+Diseases associated with EP300 include Rubinstein-Taybi Syndrome 2 and Menke-Hennekam Syndrome 2.
+Among its related pathways are NOTCH2 Activation and Transmission of Signal to the Nucleus and Adherens junction.
+Gene Ontology (GO) annotations related to this gene include chromatin binding and transcription coactivator activity.
+An important paralog of this gene is CREBBP.